Sonny Chua

-Early life
+Early life and education

 Chua was born on 2 November 1967 in Penang, Malaysia. to Richard and Jenny Chua.
 The eldest of four children, he also lived in Kuala Lumpur, Singapore and Malacca, before the family immigrated to Melbourne, Australia.

-Education

-Chua started piano lessons in Malacca at age 8, and continued his piano studies in Melbourne with Julie Zelman, who encouraged him to explore a range of modern music styles.
+Chua started piano lessons in Malacca at age eight, and continued his piano studies in Melbourne with Julie Zelman, who encouraged him to explore a range of modern music styles.
 It was at this point, that his creative journey began.
 He attended the Victorian College of the Arts Secondary School (VCASS), studying piano under Stephen McIntyre.
-He completed a Bachelor of Music degree at University of Melbourne, Conservatorium of Music, specialising in piano performance, with Ronald Farren-Price AO, Alexander Semestky and Max Cooke; and also studied composition with Peter Tahourdin, Barry Cunningham and Brenton Broadstock.
+He completed a Bachelor of Music degree at the Conservatorium of Music of the University of Melbourne, specialising in piano performance, with Ronald Farren-Price AO, Alexander Semetsky and Max Cooke; and also studied composition with Peter Tahourdin, Barry Cunningham and Brenton Broadstock.

+Career

+From 2002 to 2007 Chua taught at Melbourne High School.
+Chua's contributions at Melbourne High School are of broader notability in light of his development of the Massed Singing culture and his direction of the Chorale, which serves as a model for use of singing as a developmental and educational tool.